sijuswamy/sijuswamy/README.md

 * `Computational Mathematics for Robotics`, 2 day FDP organized by Department of Electronics & Communication Engineering, Saintgits College of Engineering (Autonomous), Kottayam from 6 February, 2023 to 7 February, 2023.

+* ` A Modern Approach to Research Methodology `, 3 day FDP organized by Department of Computer Science, Ilahia College of Engineering and Technology, Muvattupuzha from 8 January, 2023 to 10 January, 2023.
+* `Intel-Unnati Preparatory Hands-on training` for Industrial training offered by Intel on 15 May, 2023

 ### **Upcoming Sessions:**

-* ` A Modern Approach to Research Methodology `, 3 day FDP organized by Department of Computer Science, Ilahia College of Engineering and Technology, Muvattupuzha from 8 January, 2023 to 10 January, 2023.
+* `Introduction to ChatGPT- Evolution, Promises & Limitations`( Technical session ), 2 day national seminar - ChatGPT: Unveiling its multifaceted impact on religion, education and society, organized by IQAC, Mar Augusthinose College, Ramapuram and sponsored by IISR, New Delhi in collaboration with MG University, Kottayam from 29 June, 2023 to 30 June 2023.
 ## New sessions from December 2022 onwards

 ⚡**Foundations of Quantum Computing**